victoramisi/WeatherData/readme.md

 - This program gets weather data
 - It allows the user to select what city the data should be based on
 - The user can see a visual graph of the data
 - The user can also get more insight like min, max and avg
 - The data is stored in a text file
+- I archived the repo because it's only a small project and I won't be working on it anymore